n42r/n42r.github.io/_posts/2026-09-23-the-toolbox-reflex.md

 series: conversations
 series_num: 1
 series_title: Conversations
-image: /assets/img/posts/out-of-bubble.svg
+image: /assets/img/posts/toolbox-reflex.svg
-image_alt: "Open oval loop and two dots approaching each other to close the loop."
+image_alt: "Square in a square in a square."
 ---

-We keep making one category of technical work cheaper, and then reaching for new tooling to solve whatever bottleneck appears as a downstream effect.
+We keep making one category of technical work cheaper, and then reaching for new tooling to solve whatever bottleneck appears downstream.

 Sometimes that's exactly the right thing to do.